open-physiology/open-physiology-viewer/manual/editors.md

 The "Material editor" tab provides a GUI for defining materials and material-to-material and material-to-lyph relationships in ApiNATOMY input models.
 The editor consists of a main view that displays a directed acyclic graph (DAG) of material composition, and a property editing panel that allows users to edit properties of a selected material.
-To select a material, click on a graph node, it will ne highlighted with a grey border around the material node.
+To select a material, click on a graph node, it will be highlighted with a grey border around the material node.

 <img class="screen-shot no-border" src="asset/materialEditor.png">